 Frank Sinatra covered me on that song.

-All the other stuff later on that became big with KC and all those people…I mean, I owned the publishing, but I never would put myself down as a writer.
+All the other stuff later on that became big with KC and all those people…I mean, I owned the publishing, but I never would put myself down as a writer unless I was a writer.

 Now, Morris Levy did that a couple times and he got caught.
 Morris Levy owned Gee Records.
 He picked the label up from George Goldner who liked to gamble and always needed to borrow some money.